 At a glance, here is what Solid offers...

-Users should have the freedom to choose where their data resides and who is allowed to access it by decoupling content from the application itself.
+Users should have the freedom to choose where their data resides and who is allowed to access it.
+By decoupling content from the application itself, users are now able to do so.

-Because applications are decoupled from the data they produce, users will be able to avoid vendor lock-in by seamlessly switching the apps and personal data storage servers, without losing any data or social connections.
+Because applications are decoupled from the data they produce, users will be able to avoid vendor lock-in, seamlessly switching between apps and personal data storage servers, without losing any data or social connections.

 Developers will be able to easily innovate by creating new apps or improving current apps, all while reusing existing data that was created by other apps.

-Andrei is a researcher and developer for the Solid project.
+Andrei was a researcher and developer for the Solid project.
 His time is spent between writing code and helping advance the Solid project.

-Nicola is currently a PhD student at MIT.
-He is also the lead developer for the reference implementation of the Solid server.
+Nicola is currently a PhD student at MIT, visiting Protocol Labs for a year from September 2017.
+He was also a lead developer for the reference implementation of the Solid server.